 Qualifications

-Qualified candidates are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting no later than 4:00pm Friday January 23, 2026.
-You must apply under the actual job posting number: 4002665 (under ECE, EA, and Support Staff).
+Qualified persons are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting no later than 4:00pm Wednesday June 24, 2026.
+You must apply under the actual job posting number: 4044118 (under ECE, EA and Support Staff).
 In support of the Board’s Indigenous Protocol, applicants of First Nations, Métis and Inuit descent may apply to [email protected].
 In support of the Board's Dismantling Anti-Black Racism Strategy, applicants who identify as Black may apply to [email protected].
 No other form of submission will be accepted from external candidates.
-Dr. Clara Howitt, Superintendent of Education º£½ÇÉçÇø 451 Park Street West, Box 210 Windsor, ON N9A 6K1 Posting Number: 2026-05 The º£½ÇÉçÇø actively encourage applications from members of groups with historical and/or current barriers to equity, including, but not limited to:
+Dr. Clara Howitt, Superintendent of Education º£½ÇÉçÇø 451 Park Street West, Box 210 Windsor, ON N9A 6K1 Posting Number: 2026-109

 |

-The º£½ÇÉçÇø invites application packages from persons qualified for the position of Temporary Student Support Worker.
-All applicants applying for any of the occasional/temporary support positions listed below will be required to be available for day-to-day casual replacement assignments at various locations throughout Essex County and the City of Windsor.
-Responsibilities:
+The º£½ÇÉçÇø invites application packages from persons qualified for the position of Occasional Clerical Worker (OCW).
+All applicants applying for the occasional clerical worker position will be required to be available for day-to-day casual replacement assignments at various locations throughout Essex County and the City of Windsor and to any of our Board locations.
+Responsibilities

 Temporary Support Staff – Support Worker for Deaf and Hard of Hearing |